King Receives USAID Administrator

 The meeting also addressed the humanitarian role of UNRWA, as the King warned of the negative impact of suspending support for the agency in Gaza, the West Bank, and Jordan.

-The strategic partnership between Jordan and the United States, and ways to expand cooperation across all sectors were also discussed.
+The strategic partnership between Jordan and the United States, and ways to expand cooperation across all sectors were also discussed, the statement said.

 Discussions covered USAID-supported projects in Jordan, especially in the water sector and the Aqaba-Amman Water Desalination and Conveyance Project, with His Majesty expressing appreciation for the United States' development support in Jordan.

-For her part, Administrator Power expressed her appreciation for Jordan's humanitarian efforts to alleviate the situation in Gaza.
+For her part, Administrator Power expressed her appreciation for Jordan's humanitarian efforts to alleviate the situation in Gaza, according to the statement.

 She stressed the importance of enhancing cooperation between Jordan and the United States by building on their strategic partnership.